zanymuzik/notes/MIT - Lec 7 - Raft(2).md

 ### what do we want to ensure?
-- if any server executes a given command in a log entry, then no server executes something else for that log entry (Figure 3's State Machine Safety) why? if the servers disagree on the operations, then a change of leader might change the client-visible state, which violates our goal of mimicing a single server.
+- if any server executes a given command in a log entry,
+   - then no server executes something else for that log entry (Figure 3's State Machine Safety) why? if the servers disagree on the operations, then a change of leader might change the client-visible state, which violates our goal of mimicking a single server.
   example:
     S1: put(k1,v1) | put(k1,v2)
     S2: put(k1,v1) | put(k2,x)